Missing the Medicare Initial Enrollment Period

 1. What happens if you miss Medicare open enrollment?

 If you miss your Initial Enrollment Period, you may face a late enrollment penalty and a delay in your Medicare coverage.
 You’ll likely have to wait until the General Enrollment Period (January 1st to March 31st) to sign up.
+If you are in this situation call a licensed agent to fully understand your options.

 2. What is the Initial Enrollment Period?